olivervinn/eclipse-plugins/README.md

 Cross project configuration selector
 ==
-If you have an output that describes you C defines and a way to identify the different configurations (be it 1) you may be able to use this to set the c defines in all projects.
+If you have an output that captures the C defines and a way to identify the different configurations (be it 1) you may be able to use this to set the c defines in all projects.